Georgian Airways Flight 834: Oversight failure

-The lack of simulator training that the captain received from Georgian Airways was attributed to the failure of the training program and oversight from Georgian Civil Aviation Administration (CAA).
-The syllabus from Georgian Airways had only required promoted pilots to undergo simulator training for one time before their respective line-oriented flight training.
-This was peculiar as, according to the investigation, such syllabus was not applied by other countries around the world.
-For recently promoted captain, the norm in many airlines is to conduct 8 to 10 simulator trainings, particularly for the CRJ fleet.
+The lack of simulator training that the captain received from Georgian Airways was attributed to the failure of the training program and oversight from the Georgian Civil Aviation Administration (CAA).
+The syllabus from Georgian Airways had only required promoted pilots to undergo simulator training once before their respective line-oriented flight training.
+This was peculiar as, according to the investigation, such a practice was not used in other countries around the world.
+For a recently promoted captain, the norm in many airlines is to conduct 8 to 10 simulator trainings, particularly for the CRJ fleet.

-As a regulatory body for civil aviation in Georgia, the Georgian CAA should've reviewed the training program of Georgian Airways.
-The investigation stated that there were definite lapses on the oversight function of the Georgian CAA as Georgian Airways was allowed to apply such training syllabus.
-Georgian CAA, however, insisted that such syllabus was actually in conformance with ICAO standards and as such stated that it could not be included as one of the contributing factors to the crash.
-Although, they admitted that more training in areas regarding severe weather condition and "inadequate meteorological capabilities" are needed.
+As a regulatory body for civil aviation in Georgia, the CAA should have reviewed the training program of Georgian Airways.
+The investigation stated that there were definite lapses in the oversight function of the CAA, as Georgian Airways was allowed to use such skimpy training.
+The CAA, however, insisted that such syllabus actually conformed to ICAO standards and as such stated that it could not be included as one of the contributing factors to the crash, although they admitted that more training in areas regarding severe weather conditions and "inadequate meteorological capabilities" were needed.

 Other deficiencies

-Kinshasa's ATC personnel who was on duty at the time of the crash was also noted for deficiencies from their part.
+Kinshasa's ATC personnel who was on duty at the time of the crash was also noted for deficiencies.
 The ATC kept referring the latest weather update as "NOSIG".
 The term NOSIG was an abbreviation from "no significant", implying that no significant weather change was observed on the radar for the next 30 minutes.
 During the accident flight, the weather rapidly deteriorated in mere minutes but the ATC personnel kept relaying the term NOSIG to the crew.
-The rapidly changing weather condition eventually caused the visibility on the airport to deteriorate.
+The rapidly changing weather eventually caused the visibility over the airport to deteriorate.
 As the visibility dropped to below the minimum of 2,400 meters, the ATC personnel should have closed the airport.
-Had the airport been closed, Flight 834 wouldn't have continued their approach to Kinshasa.
+Had the airport been closed, Flight 834 would not have continued their approach to Kinshasa.

-The team from Georgian CAA added that there were several other deficiencies from the ATC.
-According to the findings that had been gathered by the team, the crew had repeatedly tried to contact the ATC for the updated weather situation, however the ATC didn't respond until a few minutes after the transmission.
+The team from the CAA added that there were several other deficiencies from the ATC.
+According to the findings that had been gathered by the team, the crew had repeatedly tried to contact the ATC for the updated weather situation, but the ATC did not respond until a few minutes after the transmission.
 When contact was established between the ATC and the crew, the weather information was still not available.
-The updated weather report was eventually received by the crew, approximately at one second before the crash.
-The ATC should've received the alert weather analysis from meteorological services and immediately contacted the crew on the weather condition and also advised the crew on possible diversion.
-All of these actions were not performed on the day of the accident.
+The updated weather report was eventually received by the crew, approximately one second before the crash.
+The ATC should have received the alert weather analysis from meteorological services and immediately contacted the crew on the weather conditions and also advised the crew on possible diversion.
+None of these actions were performed.